Hi, I’m Suzanne.

 That longing led me to organize a summer film festival and later to found a nonprofit art gallery.
 I loved curating exhibitions, hosting events, and offering space for artists to share their work.

-I clung to my teaching job for stability—even though it had become uninspiring—telling myself I was lucky to have the flexibility, when deep down, I knew I didn’t want to do it anymore.
+I clung to a stable job even though it no longer inspired me, telling myself I was lucky to have the flexibility, when deep down, I knew I didn’t want to do it anymore.

-Then life took a turn when I was in my forties—my mother was diagnosed with ALS.
-Caring for her through her illness and death changed everything.
-I saw with new clarity how sacred—and how fleeting—this life is.
+Then everything changed: in my forties my mother was diagnosed with ALS.
+Caring for her through her illness and death brought into clear focus how sacred—and how fleeting—this life is.

 I knew I couldn’t keep postponing what really mattered.